williambeverly/RoboND-Project-3/README.md

 ![image5]

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.
+Please refer to [segmentation.py](./Exercise2/segmentation.py) for the completed code for Exercise 2.
+The graphical outputs from three topics are shown below:
+1. Subscribed initial point cloud topic

+![image6]

+2. Published point cloud from pcl_objects topic

+![image7]

+3. Published point cloud from pcl_table topic

+![image8]

-#### 2. Complete Exercise 3 Steps.
+#### 3. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
 Here is an example of how to include an image in your writeup.

 ![demo-1](https://user-images.githubusercontent.com/20687560/28748231-46b5b912-7467-11e7-8778-3095172b7b19.png)